MinaAlmasi/CIFAKE-image-classifiers/README.md

 Python's [venv](https://docs.python.org/3/library/venv.html) needs to be installed for the pipeline to work.

 ### Setup
 Prior to running the pipeline, please firstly install the [CIFAKE](https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images) dataset from Kaggle.
+Ensure that the data follows the structure and naming conventions described in [images/README.md](https://github.com/MinaAlmasi/CIFAKE-image-classifiers/tree/main/images).

 Secondly, create a virtual environment (```env```) and install necessary requirements by running:
 ```